kaolmos05/election-blog/content/post/2024-10-07-blog-post-v/index.md

 ##
 ```

-##Replicating Kim & Zilinsky (2023)

-Kim & Zilinsky (2023) co-authored a paper where they concluded that demographic information (five key attributes) about a voter can accurately predict a voter's choice with an accuracy of 63.9%.
+Kim & Zilinsky (2022) co-authored a paper where they concluded that demographic information (five key attributes) about a voter can accurately predict a voter's choice with an accuracy of 63.9%.

 The replication above corroborates Kim & Zilinsky's findings.
 The 95% confidence interval ranges from 65.28% to 69.35%.
 I personally found this interesting because campaigns reach out to likely voters based on demographic information.
 It makes sense for a campaign with limited resources to make an educated guess on who to target based on a voter's demographics.
 Not only that, but when election predictions are being made, the demographics of the electorate are frequently cited.